fiseni/fiseni.github.io/_posts/2024-01-28-the-journey-to-630x-faster-batch-job.markdown

 ## Implementation 4

 By this point, it's clear that if we want any further optimizations, we should adopt a brand-new approach.
 The real issue is that we have an O(n*m) operation (for the worst case), and we end up with 360 billion iterations.
-To make it clear, the iterations themselves are not the problem (that will happen within a second), but the operation under those iterations.
-The string comparison, in our case `ReadOnlySpan<char>.SequenceEqual`, requires some non-trivial compute time.
-Ideally, we should come up with an algorithm that doesn't require string comparison at all.
+The string comparison for each iteration, in our case `ReadOnlySpan<char>.SequenceEqual`, requires some non-trivial compute time.
+Ideally, we should come up with an algorithm that doesn't require string comparisons or at least minimize it.
 We need some sort of suffix lookup table.
 - Create a final lookup state in the form of `Dictionary<string, MasterPart?>`, where the key is the Part.PartNumber.
 The original loop should contain a simple lookup check.
 - Process and prepare the MasterParts collection in isolation, and build a suffix lookup table.
 We should end up with the following state `Dictionary<int, Dictionary<string, MasterPart>>`, where the key is the length of the string.
 The inner dictionary's keys will represent all possible MasterPart suffixes for that given length.
 Utilize some of the techniques used in the previous implementations like start index tables while building this suffix lookup.
 For clarity, this is what the lookup state will contain for an example dataset.
 ![Image3](/assets/img/posts/perfdemo/image-3.png)
 - We end up with the following code for building the suffix lookup for MasterParts.
+Anyone that have implemented hash tables knows that computing the hash key is not trivial either.
+Also, in the case of key collisions, we still need string comparisons.
 At first glance, this might seem counterintuitive.
-We didn't get rid of nested looping, it still exists, with itself.
-The difference is that the `[^length..]` operation is way simpler, it just slices the string.
+But, if we look closely, we have less than 50 * 1.5M iterations here, orders of magnitude less.

 ```csharp
 private static Dictionary<int, Dictionary<string, MasterPart>> GenerateDictionary(